shaynuhcon/shaynuhcon.github.io/HW7/README.md

 private readonly string _apiKey = ConfigurationManager.AppSettings["GiphyKey"];
 ```

-I could have just put the base URL in the appSettings section directly in Web.config instead of the secrets file since I didn't really need to obfuscate that part.
-Decided to just put it in the secrets file to keep those two variables together.
+I could have just put the base URL in the appSettings section directly in the Web.config file instead of the secrets file since I didn't really need to obfuscate that part.
+But I decided to just put it in the secrets file to keep those two related variables together.
 Below is the actual call to the Giphy API that resides in the ```Translate``` method in the ```TranslateController``` class:

 ```csharp
 // Initialize RestClient with base Giphy URL